Eye examinations of 536 diabetic patients are being reviewed after concerns about two members of staff at a Merseyside hospital.

 "We're confident based on the images that have already been reviewed - the 274 - and the retraining assessments we are undertaking at the moment, would not suggest to us that we have any major concern about a large number of patients - or even a small number of patients - being missed on this programme," he said.

-The screening examination involves photographing the back of a patient's eyes and grading the images on a scale of zero (no evidence of diabetic retinopathy) to three.
+Staff training The screening examination involves photographing the back of a patient's eyes and grading the images on a scale of zero (no evidence of diabetic retinopathy) to three.

 It was during a period of performance monitoring that concerns were raised about two staff and they were taken off grading duties "in the interests of patient safety", the trust said.